 A well designed plyometric training program will use specific exercises to emphasize and develop the conversion rate of muscle extension (lengthening) into muscular contraction (shortening).

-Plyometric exercises can be applied to all major muscle groups involved in jumping, however the following article will only be concerned with lower limb plyos and their effect on jump height.
+Plyometric training can be applied to all major muscle groups involved in jumping, however the following article will only be concerned with lower limb plyos and their effect on vertical jump height.

 The History of Plyometric Training?